Objective

 containing information about all of Brown's courses; was in production,

-basically unmodified, for about 8 years, and is still used today
+basically unmodified, for about 8 years, and was in active use for

 - Operating Systems: Wrote a complete (if small)